-Land Use and Water Protection
+Meet State Requirements for Land Use and Water Protection

-A variety of Land Use and Water protection statutes and regulations may apply to your project; including the Freshwater Wetlands Protection Act, Flood Hazard Area Control Act, Wetlands Act of 1970, Coastal Area Facility Review Act, Waterfront Development Law, Tidelands Act, NJ Water Pollution Control Act, and the Highlands Water Protection and Planning Act.
+The Department of Environmental Protection's strategy is to manage New Jersey's land.
+This allows the department to protect the quality of our drinking water, other waterways, and wildlife.
+There are a variety of regulations that could apply to your project, including the Freshwater Wetlands Protection Act, Flood Hazard Area Control Act, Wetlands Act of 1970, Coastal Area Facility Review Act, Waterfront Development Law, Tidelands Act, NJ Water Pollution Control Act, and the Highlands Water Protection and Planning Act.

-Regional and Special Development Areas
+Understand Development Restrictions for Regional and Special Development Areas

 There are additional development restrictions in regions administered by the Pinelands Commission and The Hackensack Meadowlands District.
 If your property is within a special planning region the NJBAC can assist you in navigating the regulatory process.

 Property owners seeking traffic access to state roadways and transportation infrastructures must submit applications for access to the New Jersey Department of Transportation (NJDOT).
+Access issues affect: